Collection of talks by hotel leaders spreading ideas about what is important.

 To adapt to the change, accept the change and the transition that will happen sooner.
 The only thing constant is change.
 As soon as you accept it, you will quickly adapt to the new circumstance.
 Let go of your ideas and be open to hearing out new ways to do things.
 By keeping an open mind, you can adapt to the change when it happens.

 Look at the positive situation.
 Often changes mean that there may be new opportunities.
 I know about a person who during the pandemic, took the opportunity to design the digital menu of their restaurant.
 Then the front office team asked him to create a concierge map.
-He realised that this is a new skill that he learned during the pandemic.
+He realized that this is a new skill that he learned during the pandemic.
 He was the go-to person for all changes being introduced in the organisation.
 This willingness to change got him a promotion when the business picked up.

 Focus on what you can control.
 There is a circle of concern and a circle of influence.
 Inside the circle of concern are all the things you are concerned about and worry about.
 The global warming, the long working hours, the work-life balance.
 Many of these concerns are things you cannot control.
 This is where the circle of influence comes in.
 What can you do and control to solve the issues?
 Maybe avoid single-use plastics in your daily life, or refer people to your hotel to fill out the vacancies.
 By focusing on what you can control, you can contribute to the big, hairy problems that scare you.
 The important thing is also that you divide all change into small tasks that you can control.